Tanvir3412/ReminderManager/README.md

 # ReminderManager
-An App for Managing Reminders
+An App for Managing Reminders done by group of 4.